Gelio/artifact-dependency-chooser/README.md

 Arguments:

 1. `file.csv` is the path to a CSV file that contains dependency status.
-2. `5` is a number that should correspond to the required number of artifacts to unblock
+2. `5` is the required number of artifacts to unblock

 ## CSV file format